tanknft/cardano-stake-pool-guides/1-secure-the-servers.md

----
-description: Quick steps to secure your node.
----

 # Hardening an Ubuntu Server

-## :man\_mage: Creating a Non-root User with sudo Privileges
+## Creating a Non-root User with sudo Privileges

 {% hint style="info" %}
 Make a habit of logging to your server using a non-root account.
 This will prevent the accidental deletion of files if you make a mistake.
 For instance, the command rm can wipe your entire server if run incorrectly using by a root user.